meta-llama/llama-recipes/docs/multi_gpu.md

 * `fsdp_activation_checkpointing` enables activation checkpoining for FSDP, this saves significant amount of memory with the trade off of recomputing itermediate activations during the backward pass.
 The saved memory can be re-invested in higher batch sizes to increase the throughput.
 We recommond you use this option.

 * `pure_bf16` it moves the  model to `BFloat16` and if `optimizer` is set to `anyprecision` then optimizer states will be kept in `BFloat16` as well.
 You can use this option if necessary.

+## FLOPS Counting and Pytorch Profiling

+To help with benchmarking effort, we are adding the support for counting the FLOPS during the fine-tuning process.
+You can achieve this by setting `--flop_counter` when launching your single/multi GPU fine-tuning.
+Use `--flop_counter_start` to choose which step to count the FLOPS.
+It is recommended to allow a warm-up stage before using the FLOPS counter.

+Similarly, you can set `--use_profiler` flag and pass a profiling output path using `--profiler_dir` to capture the profile traces of your model using [PyTorch profiler](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html).
+To get accurate profiling result, the pytorch profiler requires a warm-up stage and the current config is wait=1, warmup=2, active=3, thus the profiler will start the profiling after step 3 and will record the next 3 steps.
+Therefore, in order to use pytorch profiler, the --max-train-step has been greater than 6.
+The pytorch profiler would be helpful for debugging purposes.
+However, the `--flop_counter` and `--use_profiler` can not be used in the same time to ensure the measurement accuracy.